PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 only by the selected Concat.
 It remaps the Split axis to 3 once per operator, uses copy-on-write for a shared/public axis tensor, and moves every Split output's shape and per-axis quantization into NHWC.
-Shared adapters, Slice/Split-output post adapters, Swish-source Slice, Swish/Add-connected Split, Add, and quantized-post families remain in the legacy matcher until their own bounded ownership is characterized.
+Shared adapters, Slice/Split-output post adapters, Swish-source Slice, and Swish/Add-connected Split remain in the legacy matcher.
+The bounded Add family accepts a direct Concat input produced by a non-recursive two-input Add whose operands each come from an exclusive rank-four NHWC→NCHW adapter.
+Both Add inputs are rewired together, all operand adapters are removed, and Add output shape and per-axis quantization move into NHWC.
+Adapter-sharing, output-post-adapter, unary/Swish/Split operand, recursive Add, pseudo-LeakyRelu, and quantized-post families remain in legacy until independently characterized.

 The same family module mechanically owns the adjacent post-Add variant, where the two Mul outputs cross inverse adapters before their downstream NHWC Add and